beaverbuilder/documentation/assistant/plugin/apps/libraries.md

 :::info

-Free users can create a single library.
-To unlock unlimited libraries, upgrade to a Personal or Team plan.
-Premium users can also set their libraries to private by clicking the lock icon or updating the privacy settings within the library.
+Please note that free users can create one library.
+Existing free accounts will retain access to any libraries they currently have, but if they have more than one, they won’t be able to create additional libraries.
+To access unlimited libraries, upgrading to a Personal or Team plan is required.
+Premium users can also make their libraries private by clicking the lock icon or adjusting the privacy settings within the library.

 :::